snac-cooperative/snac_eac_cpf_utils/readme.md

 Overview of ead_cpf_utils
 -------------------------

-These are XSLT scripts that convert MARC into EAD-CPF (Corporations, Persons, and Families).
+These are XSLT scripts that convert MARC21/slim XML into EAD-CPF (Corporations, Persons, and Families).
 Some sample data is (or soon will be) included.
 There are also Perl scripts which are primarily used when the number of input records to be processed will exceed the memory of the computer.